Ajwain Paratha (Carom Seeds Flatbread)

 - 1 teaspoon salt

-- 3 teaspoon of carom seeds
+- 3 teaspoon of ajwain

 Mix well using your fingers until a crumbly mixture is made.
-This process also rubs the ajwain and releases its flavor in the flour.
+This process also rubs the ajwain and it releases its flavor in the flour.

 Add water little by little (approx ½ cup) and knead to make a soft dough.
+Do not add water in one go otherwise the dough can become sticky.

-Roll The Ajwain Paratha
+Roll The Paratha

 Heat a griddle (tawa) over medium heat.